 Originally from the USA and now travelling the world on an extended 20-month honeymoon (the dream, right?!), Sarah and Tim found some spare time to fill us in on their Stray adventure.

 Why did you choose to travel Stray?

-We originally planned to rent a camper van and self-drive around the islands, but after some research we realized that the Stray pass was not only less expensive but included visits to places we hadn’t even heard of before!
-We chose the Maximus pass and it gave us the flexibility of our own road trip, for less money and less stress!
+We originally planned to rent a camper van and self-drive around the islands, but after some research, we realized that the Stray tour was not only less expensive but included visits to places we hadn’t even heard of before!
+We chose the tour and it gave us the benefits of our own road trip, for less money and less stress!

 - The phrase “sweet as.”
 Sweet as what?
 It always sounds like an incomplete thought to me!
 We also thought people were saying “sweet a**” at first.
 I’m glad we got that clarified early on!